 The Sunshine Coast's reputation as a cycling destination is now flourishing with the opening of the new cycling criterium track at the Girraween Sports Complex on Eenie Creek Road, Sunshine Beach.
 The track is part of the Girraween Sports Complex which also comprises of lit soccer and athletics fields, clubhouse and car parking.

 While there are over 160 car spaces, during a large event the car park can fill.
 For safety reasons please do not park on Eenie Creek Road.
-Alternate parking [85KB] is available in Langura Street and at the Noosa Aquatic Centre which is a short walk away.
-Prior to the event extra parking can be negotiated with the Bicentennial Centre and local schools.
+Alternate parking is available in Langura Street and extra parking for events can be negotiated with the Bicentennial Centre and local schools.
 Note that these venues are a five minute walk away or alternatively shuttle buses could be organised to ferry attendees to the complex.

 In 2004 Noosa Shire Council endorsed the Noosa Sport and Recreation Plan 2004-2016 which identified the Girraween Sports Complex as a very high priority due to the large deficit of sporting land in the Eastern Beaches area (Recommendation 7).